 MDMA: The Basics

-MDMA (3,4-Methylenedioxymethamphetamine) is a stimulant drug that is popular in the rave scene, due to its energising, euphoric high that is conducive to dancing and socialising for several hours.
+MDMA (3,4-methylenedioxymethamphetamine) is a stimulant drug that is popular in the rave scene, due to its energizing, euphoric high that is conducive to dancing and socializing for several hours.
 While under the influence, MDMA users feel unbelievably happy, alert and connected to those around them.
-The empathy results in guards being lowered; people are often compelled to share deep secrets on the drug, giving rise to its reputation as a "truth serum".
+The empathy results in guards being lowered; people are often compelled to share deep secrets on the drug, giving rise to its reputation as a 'truth serum'.
 However, control of speech and the mind isn't lost, resulting in a drug experience that is both intensely enjoyable and very lucid.
 For this reason, MDMA has an extremely high potential for psychological addiction and is undoubtedly one of the most harmful drugs around.

 NB: ecstasy is a street drug that contains varying concentrations (or none at all) of MDMA, the active ingredient that users seek.
 Throughout this article, I will instead be referring to the effects obtained when MDMA is taken in pure form.